Wayne-Z/Algorithm-greatest-hits/README.md

 ## Graph

 * [Traveling Salesman](https://github.com/Zymrael/Algorithm-greatest-hits/blob/master/graph%20algorithms/TSP/TSP.py): Dynamic programming solution for the TSP problem.
-Optimal solution but memory intensive and quite slow for graphs with n >= 25.
+Finds the optimal tour but is memory intensive and quite slow for graphs with n >= 25.

 #### Topology